Cambridge United F.C.: 2014–present: Back in The Football League

 In their first season back in the Football League, Cambridge United progressed to the fourth round of the FA Cup, where they drew at home with Premier League team Manchester United.
 The match at the Abbey Stadium ended in a goalless draw, forcing a replay at Old Trafford, which Manchester United won 3–0.
 In the league, Cambridge finished 19th with 51 points, 10 points above the relegation zone.
 The following season started poorly, and Richard Money was sacked in November 2015, to be replaced by Shaun Derry who would lead Cambridge to a 9th-place finish.

 In the 2019–20 season, Mark Bonner was placed in temporary charge until the end of the season.
 Under Bonner, Cambridge won four from their final seven matches before the disruption caused by the COVID-19 pandemic forced the cancellation of the season with Cambridge placed in 16th after a points per game ruling.
 After being given the role permanently, Bonner guided Cambridge to promotion as runners-up in the 2020–21 season.

 Following additional investment from the club's co-owners, United bought back the Abbey Stadium from Grosvenor in September 2022, 20 years after selling it.

 In the 2022–23 season, United avoided relegation on the final day of the season after beating Forest Green Rovers 2–0 at home on the final day of the season.
 They were relegated to League Two at the end of the 2024–25 season after finishing 23rd.
+At the end of the 2025–26 season on 2 May 2026, Cambridge United drew 0–0 at Crewe Alexandra to finish third and secure an immediate return to League One.